-The Column Element goes hand in hand with the Container Element and is another essential component when building your site.
+The Column Element goes hand in hand with the Container Element and is another essential structural component when building your site.
 Once you’ve inserted a container element into your page, you can then insert a column or set of columns inside it, and then insert elements inside the columns.
 Continue reading below for a list of column sizes available, a guide on how to use them in the Fusion Builder, and a list of customization options.

 How To Use Columns in Fusion Builder

 Step 1 – Create a new page, or edit an existing one.

 Step 2 – Activate the Fusion Builder by clicking the ‘Use Fusion Builder’ button on top of the page editor.

 Step 3 – Insert a Container element into the page by clicking the ‘+ Container’ button.
 Once you insert a Container, you’ll be asked to choose the column or column layout you’d like to use.
 You can add an empty Container, but usually, it is at this stage you add Columns to your Container.

 Step 4 – To add new columns to the Container, hover over the Container you’d like to add a new column to and you’ll see a ‘+ Column’ button.
 Click this button to add a new column.

 Step 5 – To change the size of an existing column, click on the ‘Resize Column’ icon on the upper left corner of the column.
 It will appear as the size your column currently is.
 For example, if it’s a 1/4 column, then the Resize Column option will appear as ‘1/4’.

 Step 6 – To re-arrange columns, simply drag and drop the column into place.
 You can also drag and drop columns into different Containers elements.